XaviSanc/CabApp/docs/2-microTrip.md

 4. Driver picks up the passenger and starts the trip → `PATCH /trips/{trip_id}` with `{ "status": "started" }`
 - The microTrip service updates the status.
-- Telemetry data starts being collected by the Dispatch service (location updates, speed, etc.).
+- Telemetry data id collected by the Dispatch service (location updates, speed, etc.).

 5. Trip completes → `PATCH /trips/{trip_id}` with `{ "status": "completed" }`
 - The microTrip service records the trip end time.
-- Sends data to Billing service for price calculation.
+- Sends data to Payment service for price calculation.
 - Publishes an event to Analytics Processing for data tracking.

-6. Billing calculates price → POST `/billing/trip/{trip_id}`
+6. Payment service calculates price → POST `/billing/trip/{trip_id}`
 - Payment service calculates price.
 - Notification Service notifies the passenger about the trip cost.